 Apple App Management

-This document explains the various steps involved in managing Store and enterprise Apple Apps.
+This document explains the various steps involved in managing Apple Apps.
 Ensure these ports and domains are allowlisted for managing Apple apps.
 In case you've already setup ABM in another MDM service, you can migrate it to ME MDM as explained here.

 Managing App Store apps for Apple devices

-The App Store has a multitude of apps which include free apps and paid apps.
+On the App Store, you can find a multitude of apps which include free apps and paid apps.
 Free apps can be added directly to the App Repository, using the app name or bundle identifier of the app.
 In case of paid apps, the app licenses need to be purchased as explained in the next section, after which they can be added to the App Repository.
-To add the apps to the Repository, refer these steps.
+To add the apps to the Repository, refer to these steps.

 App Management and Distribution using ABM